MikeKneeB/quartz-site/content/Armour Astir - Burning Silver/Setting/The Resistance.md

 # Quake

-Quake are a group of eco-fighters who have grown over the past 80 years or so.
-As the wasteland grew out from the seat of the Argent Court and the wheels of the Grand Unified Mining Concern rolled out over the land, the many displaced peoples were forced into new lives into the grimy cities of the new Empire.
+Quake are a group of eco-fighters who have grown in strength and daring over the past 80 years or so.
+As the wasteland grew out from the seat of the Argent Court and the wheels of the Grand Unified Mining Concern rolled out over the land, the many displaced peoples were forced into new lives within the grimy cities of the new Empire.

 But the old lore remembers a time where the great, deep forests of the west spanned for leagues upon leagues.
 It remembers the great old gods of the forests, the venerable trees and the sheltered glades.